 The two large gates are raised and lowered by large electric motors to regulate the flow of water through the causeway in either direction.
-At first this water through the causeway in Lake Pesaquid at a either direction.
-At first this Lake Pesaquid at a control was manual, meaning that an operator had to be present for every opening and closing - during periods of high runoff this could be up to four times a day.
+At first this control was manual, meaning that an operator had to be present for every opening and closing during periods of high runoff this could be up to four times - a day.
 Also, because the times of high and low tide change from day to day, the gates had to be opened and closed at constantly changing times throughout the day and night.
-In stantly changing times throughout the day and night.
 In the early 1980s, a computer was installed to control the routine openings and closings of the gates in synchrony with the tidal cycle.
 However, a gate operator may have to override the automatic operations occasionally to cope with unusual runoff conditions or to allow for the passage of migratory fish.

-The gates are normally opened and closed in synchrony with the tides in order to maintain Lake Pesaquid at a fairly constant level, by allowing excess freshwater to flow downstream while preventing rising seawater from flowing upstream.
+"The gates are normally opened and closed in synchrony with the tides in order to maintain Lake Pesaquid at a fairly constant level."